Elevation: 6,315 ft

 Livingston Douglas added additional route information which can be found down the page.
 Updated December 2019

-Grassy Cone is Peak #1 of the Crater 10-Pack
+Grassy Cone is Peak #1 of the Craters 10-Pack

 Southeast Face and South Face Routes by Livingston Douglas

 Grassy Cone is hardly grassy.
 It’s mostly thick sagebrush and is not a pleasant climb from US-20 to the southeast.
 It has a hidden forest on its north face that is not visible from the highway.
 The summit appears to be rarely visited.
 Not even a summit cairn, until I built one on top.
-The East Summit is the high point (6,315 feet).
-The West Summit is 15 feet lower (based on visuals + altimeter measurements).
+The east summit is the high point (6,315 feet).
+The west summit is 15 feet lower, based on visuals and altimeter measurements.

 Southeast Face, Class 2

-From the West Summit of Grassy Cone, descend south down the steep face to reach US-20.
-The brush/sage here isn’t as bad as on the [steeper] Southeast Face Route, but it’s still unpleasant.
+From the west summit of Grassy Cone, descend south down the steep face to reach US-20.
+The brush/sage here isn’t as bad as on the [steeper] southeast face, but it’s still unpleasant.
 Once you reach the highway, walk east about 0.2 miles to the parking pullout and your vehicle.